Non-exchangeable Conformal Prediction with Optimal Transport: Tackling Distribution Shifts with Unlabeled Data: Theoretical Results

-where we take the score of a random label $j$ sampled either from a uniform distribution $U(Y)$ or from $Q_f(Y|X),$ the conditional distribution given by model $f.$ The motivation here is that $\push{\hat Q^{U}}{s}$ captures the scenario where the model is uninformative of the correct label, while $\push{\hat Q^{f}}{s}$ reflects the scenario in which the model perfectly captures the true distribution $Q(Y|X)$.
-Although we cannot guarantee $\push{\hat Q^{U}}{s} \dominates \push{\hat Q}{s} \dominates \push{\hat Q^{f}}{s}$, we empirically observe this relation to hold in most cases (see Fig.~\ref{fig:emp_cdfs}).
+where we take the score of a random label $j$ sampled either from a uniform distribution $U(Y)$ or from $Q_f(Y|X),$ the conditional distribution given by model $f.$ The motivation here is that $\push{\hat Q^{U}_m}{s}$ captures the scenario where the model is uninformative of the correct label, while $\push{\hat Q^{f}_m}{s}$ reflects the scenario in which the model perfectly captures the true distribution $Q(Y|X)$.
+Although we cannot guarantee $\push{\hat Q^{U}_m}{s} \dominates \push{\hat Q}{s} \dominates \push{\hat Q^{f}_m}{s}$, we empirically observe this relation to hold in most cases (see Fig.~\ref{fig:emp_cdfs}).

 Naturally, the tightness of the upper bounds in Theorem~\ref{theo:unlabeled_tcgap} depend heavily on how close $\push{Q^{\downarrow}}{s}$ and $\push{Q^{\uparrow}}{s}$ are to the unknown $\push{Q}{s}$.
 In the absence of prior knowledge about the nature of the distribution shift, the best we can do is rely on the general auxiliary distributions described above, which may yield relatively loose bounds.
-Nevertheless, the bounds constructed using $(\push{\hat Q^{\min}}{s}, \push{\hat Q^{\max}}{s})$ or $(\push{\hat Q^f}{s}, \push{\hat Q^U}{s})$ serve as effective optimization objectives for reducing the coverage gap in practice, through a reweighting of the calibration samples, as we explain in the following section.
+Nevertheless, the bounds constructed using $(\push{\hat Q^{\min}_m}{s}, \push{\hat Q^{\max}_m}{s})$ or $(\push{\hat Q^f}{s}, \push{\hat Q^U}{s})$ serve as effective optimization objectives for reducing the coverage gap in practice, through a reweighting of the calibration samples, as we explain in the following section.

-Before proceeding, we note that upper bounds on the coverage gap for a specific miscoverage rate $\alpha$, denoted $\Delta_{P,Q}(\alpha)$, can also be derived using similar techniques.
-These bounds, though less effective as optimization objectives, are detailed in Appendix~\ref{app:theo}.
+Before proceeding, we note that upper bounds on the coverage gap can also be derived for restricted ranges of the miscoverage rate $\alpha$.
+In Appendix~\ref{app:restricted_tcgap}, we present a bound for $\alpha$ ranging between $\alpha^-$ and $\alpha^+$, with $0 \leq \alpha^- \leq \alpha^+ \leq 1$.
+Additionally, Appendix~\ref{app:specific_alpha} provides a bound for a fixed miscoverage rate $\alpha$, denoted $\Delta_{P,Q}(\alpha)$.
+While these bounds are less effective as optimization objectives, they offer useful theoretical insights and are detailed in Appendix~\ref{app:theo}.